Ready to Grow Your Business Fast?

-Emphasis is on making someone accountable for any failure.
+Emphasis is on making someone else accountable for any failure.

-Amusingly enough, a boss will not share accountability as much if the project is a success.
+Amusingly enough, a boss will not share the appreciation as much if the project is a success.

-Failure is wholly blamed on the incapacity to follow orders while success is attributed to the implementation of good procedures.
+Failure is wholly blamed on the incapacity to follow orders, while success is attributed to implementing good procedures.
 The focus here is on the procedures and not especially the subordinates who obeyed them.
 The belief is that as long as the procedures are suitable, anyone could follow the rules.
-So, when success is achieved, the boss has worked in designing the ideal procedures.
+So, when success is achieved, the boss gets credit for it.

 Although a leader might share decision-making and responsibilities with the subordinate, they are ultimately responsible in the case of any failure.

-Failures in the project are often an occasion for a leader and his/her team members to learn.
-They investigate whether something could have been performed better.
-The leader finds out if his/her support was enough, whether the tools were adequate.
-What was the primary cause of failure?
-Those are the kind of self-reflective exercises the leader will want to examine.
+Failures in the project are often opportunities for a leader and their team members to learn.
+They investigate whether something could have been done differently for better results.
+The leader identifies if their support was enough and whether the tools were adequate.

 Moreover, the leader desires to obtain solutions to correct the failures rather than accusing the subordinates.

-Accountability for leaders implies acknowledging mistakes, yet not dwelling on them.
-Maybe most significantly, a leader is pleased when s/he is being told on how s/he can improve.
+Accountability for leaders implies acknowledging mistakes yet not dwelling on them.

-To add, a leader acknowledges that everyone is a vital part of the team, and the entire team must work efficiently to succeed.
-Leaders believe that success is earned through teamwork, and as a result will share success with the team.
+In addition, a leader acknowledges that everyone is a vital part of the team, and the entire team must work efficiently to succeed.
+Leaders believe that success is earned through teamwork, and as a result, will share success with the team.

-To conclude, a boss and a leader can be likened as similar titles of individuals in power.
-But as you look deeper, you’ll identify remarkable differences.
-The difference is centered around the approach you take towards your subordinates as well as the objectives you fixed for yourself.
+To conclude, the roles of boss vs. leader may seem similar.
+But as you look deeper into each role, you will identify remarkable differences.
+The difference is centered on the approach you take towards your subordinates and the objectives you fix for yourself.

-Regardless of the way you define a leader, you can aspire to be a difference-maker as far as success and failure are concerned.
+Regardless of how you define a leader, you can aspire to be a difference-maker as far as success and failure are concerned.
 A great leader has an innovative vision and understands how to transform his ideas into real-life accomplishments.

 On the other hand, a lot of bosses are basically that – a boss.
 They have reached a position in the controlling sector of the corporate pyramid.
 They occupy a good office and a special parking space.
 They make decisions that impact the direction of the business and control cash flow.
 Yet, none of these make them a leader.

-By acquiring leadership skills, bosses can become the kind of leaders who hire and keep top talent while equally nurturing employee growth and growing a company’s output.
+By acquiring leadership skills, bosses can become the kind of leaders who hire and keep top talent while equally nurturing employee growth and growing a company’s output subsequently.

 Want to become a great leader?
-Below are some of the leadership qualities that qualify a good leader from a bad one.
+Below are some of the leadership qualities that distinguish a good leader from a bad one.

 Qualities of leadership

-To be an efficient leader, you must be very confident to make sure that others will be confident.
-If you are uncertain over your decisions and qualities, then you wouldn’t expect your subordinates to follow you.
-You have to be flowing with confidence, revealing some swagger and positivity to earn respect from your subordinates.
+To be an efficient leader, you must be very confident to make sure that others will be self-assured.
+If you are uncertain about your decisions and qualities, then you can’t expect your subordinates to follow you.

-Apparently, the most challenging task for a leader is to convince others to follow.
+The most challenging task for a leader is to convince others to follow.
 This is not possible until you can inspire your followers by serving as a role model.
 When things get hard, they look up to you and observe how you respond to the situation.
 If you set the example, they will follow you.
-You need to be positive as a leader.
-This must be manifested in your actions; for example by staying calm under pressure.
+You need to be a positive influence as a leader.
+This must be manifested in your actions, for instance, by staying calm under pressure.

 Great leaders constantly have a vision and purpose.
-They do not merely envision the future themselves but constantly share their vision with their followers.
-Once their followers can view the big picture, they can be sure of where they are heading to.
-A good leader works above and beyond and justifies why they are going in a particular direction and develops with their team a plan of action to reach that goal.
+They do not merely envision the future themselves but regularly share their vision with their followers.
+Once their followers can view the bigger picture, they can be sure of where they are heading.
+A good leader works above and beyond and justifies why they are going in a particular direction to develop a defined but open plan of action to reach that goal.

 The list continues with many more leadership qualities that you’ll want to adopt to join the elite club of great leaders.
-Among these are creative thinking and innovation, good communication skills, empathy, decision making capacity, and commitment etc.
+Among these are creative thinking and innovation, good communication skills, empathy, decision-making capacity, and commitment.